webersamantha/Oxytocin_FND/README.md

 # Oxytocin_FND

-Here we provide the explanatory code for the manuscript "Salivary Oxytocin and Amygdalar Alterations in Functional Neurological Disorders - Weber & Stoffel et al., 2024"
+Here we provide the explanatory code for the manuscript "Salivary Oxytocin and Amygdalar Alterations in Functional Neurological Disorders - Weber & Stoffel et al., 2024" which can be accessed through: https://doi.org/10.1093/braincomms/fcae455

 This R code works with example data but won't produce the same results as reported in the paper, as the data can only be shared on request.
 This code should give a broad overview on how all the analyses in the manuscript were conducted.